5 min read

 As more city folk head to regional Australia, first-home buyers could be getting priced out of the market.

-The Commonwealth Bank of Australia (CBA) recently released its Regional Movers Index (RMI) showing city to regional moves hit a 12 month high across Australia in March 2024.
+The Commonwealth Bank of Australia (CBA) recently released its Regional Movers Index showing city to regional moves rose by 10.5% in the March 2025 quarter, with overall migration from capitals to regions sitting 20.5% above pre-COVID levels.

 According to the RMI, the number of Aussies moving from the city out to regional areas was up by 24% in the quarter.